 “Networking” is one of those words that everyone responds to differently.
 If you’re a charming, extroverted, people-oriented person, then networking probably feels no different than holding a normal conversation.
-If you’re more of a thinker than a talker, networking might be something that worries, irritates, or even terrifies you.
+If you’re more of a thinker than a talker, then small business networking might terrify you.
+Still, networking for small business owners is essential.

 How do you best create experiences and build your brand?
 Consider the following tips: